 How does this disease affect the lungs?

 The inflamed and narrowed airways of lungs tend to collapse every time the patient breathes out and also clog up with mucous.
 This reduces the amount of air that can flow in the lung airways.
 The airways inflammation sensitizes nerves to respond with a forceful stimulation of muscles of the airway.
 The strong contraction of the muscles is what is observed as a cough, which helps to clear out the mucous from the lungs and throw it upwards towards the throat.
 (Smoker’s cough).

-Further, COPD interferes with the way blood exchanges oxygen and carbon dioxide in the lungs through its two manifestations – emphysema and chronic bronchitis.
+Further, this disease interferes with the way blood exchanges oxygen and carbon dioxide in the lungs through its two manifestations – emphysema and chronic bronchitis.

 - Emphysema destroys alveoli (small sacs that enable oxygen transfer into blood).
 Instead of alveoli, large air pockets form that do not carry out the alveoli function but also disrupt the nearby normal lung tissue.